The HEMCO configuration file

 ScalIDs

 Identification numbers of all scale factors and masks that shall be applied to this base emission field.
 Multiple entries must be separated by the separator character.
-The ScalIDs must correspond to the numbers provided in the Scale factors and Masks sections.
+ScalIDs must csorrespond to the numbers provided in the Scale factors and

 Cat